 Regarding the difficulty level of the Annapurna North Base Camp Trek, it is considered moderate.
 For individuals from every age group and from experienced to beginners, this trek is best for all.
 However, altitude is a concern here.

 Despite the fact that the trial is not technically hard, it can still be tough sometimes, especially for the first-timers, because you'll make it up to the height of 4,190 m (13,747 ft).
-Also, there are not plenty of hotel businesses along the trail like in the Annapurna Base Camp Trek.
+Also, there are not plenty of hotel businesses along the trail like in the ABC Trek.
 But you don't need to worry that much, as there are also some tricks to avoid altitude sickness and availability of accommodations, which we discuss in detail later in the below sections.

 Altitude Sickness On Annapurna North Base Camp Trekking